rickypowell/SwiftyRedux/README.md

 ## Store

 The `ReduxStore` holds all the state.
-When the dispatch method is called, then it iterates through all of it's given reducers which can mutate the state.
-This cycle is meant to repeat until every reducer has finished executing and all subscribers have received the state updates.
+When the store is asked to dispatch an action, then order of events are:
+1. preprocess the action through the middleware
+2. process the action through the reducers.
+Reducer output a new state for the store hold.
+3. postprocess the action through the middleware
+4. publish the new state to all the subscribers Subscribers can be cancelled from receiving any more updates from the store.

+>

 At the same time, it appends a historic record between reducer mutations (microHistory) and a then finally a record is created after all reducers have finished.
 If the state is `Equatable`, then after each reducer has executed, it's output is compared with the